SilverC0de/mini-system-design-achitectures/README.md

 # System Design Mini Achitectures
-List of random features and how best it should be properly implemented
+List of random features and how best it should be properly implemented.